-Andy Lim got started in photography after leaving design college in 1992 and has given several public talks on the subject of photography.
-His work has since been published worldwide.
+Andy Lim got started in photography after leaving design college in 1992 and his work has since been published worldwide.
 Andy conducts SimpleSLR hands-on digital photography workshops from beginners to advanced levels.
-He also writes useful and practical digital photography tips on his GoodPhotography.info website.
-Andy Lim is an accomplished professional wedding photographer.
-His brand, Emotion in Pictures, attracts clients worldwide with his unique flavor of wedding and portrait photography.
+He also writes useful and practical digital photography tips on GoodPhotography.info.
+Andy Lim is an accomplished professional wedding photographer and his brand, Emotion in Pictures, attracts clients worldwide with his unique flavor of emotional wedding and portrait photography.

 BL: What is your photographic specialty and how did you become interested in it?

 Lim: Wedding photography.
 While I was working as a creative director doing design and advertising, I started taking wedding pictures on a part-time basis.
 Eventually I went full-time in 2007 and never looked back.

 BL: How long have you been teaching and/or writing about photography and how would you describe your teaching/writing style?

 Lim: I have been running photography workshops since 2006, focusing mainly on beginners because that’s the area with the biggest need.
 Now I also conduct lighting workshops for more advanced photographers.
 My teaching style is very practical because I believe that in order to learn photography you need to be hands-on.
 My eBook guides focus on helping readers understand the technical aspects first and then applying the knowledge in a typical shooting situation and illustrating my point with sample pictures and lighting diagrams.

 BL: What is your single most depended on photographic item aside from your camera?